 We support more than 800 people each year across Brighton & Hove, with 400 volunteers providing more than 14,000 hours of support.
 But there are many more people who need support!

-The Campaign will run until the end of the year and we are calling on all Brighton & Hove residents to support ‘Connect 4’ by pledging to do just 4 simple things:
+The Campaign will run until 26 January 2018 and we are calling on all Brighton & Hove residents to support ‘Connect 4’ by pledging to do just 4 simple things: